IEP Placement: Private and Out-of-District

 Wait, what?

-Not only was my son REJECTED from several private placements, none of them was my first choice.
 He was rejected by his safety schools!
 I had sites that I was positive would take him, that I was keeping just in case our first choice rejected him.
 His safety schools….REJECTED!

 It’s actually pretty common.
 Having a private school or APS or non-public school (they are called different things in different states) reject your child.
 So what can you do?